Because fresh food in general tastes better and is often cheaper than processed food, I have put together a short demo on how to roast a pumpkin.

-- Choose a firm, small pie pumpkin, not more than 3-4 pounds; smaller pumpkins tend to be a bit sweeter.
+Choose a firm, small pie pumpkin, not more than 3-4 pounds.
+Smaller pumpkins tend to be a bit sweeter.
 Skip that giant pumpkin and save it to make a jack-o-lantern.

 If you are in a rush, cut the pumpkin into smaller pieces and it will cook faster.
-The pumpkin in the picture above was rather large (for a pie pumpkin) and I cooked it for 1 ½ hours.
-This was far too long (I became distracted during the endeavor) as you can see the pumpkin is rather overdone.
-However, I think it will still be usable for various dishes.
+The pumpkin in the picture above was rather large (for a pie pumpkin) and I had to cook it for over an hour.

 The above pumpkin preparation technique applies to any winter squash: butternut, buttercup, acorn, kabocha, hubbard, and more.
-I often substitute these squash in my recipes that call for pumpkin which works very well.
-For another handy little pumpkin cooking how to, click here.
+I often substitute these squash in my recipes that call for pumpkin and it works very well.